AlexPrud/CS50/README.md

 # CS50
---- SPELLER ---\n
+--- SPELLER ---
-Implemented a dictionary with C using Trie data structure.\n
+Implemented a dictionary with C using Trie data structure.
-Usage: ./speller [ DICTIONARY ] text to analyse\n
+Usage: ./speller [ DICTIONARY ] text to analyse